HackWatch

 DTEX Warns of High-Risk Data Exfiltration via AI Agents on Telegram and WhatsApp

 DTEX has revealed a critical cybersecurity threat involving AI agents operated through Telegram and WhatsApp that can silently access sensitive files, steal credentials, and exfiltrate data from endpoints.
-This article consolidates multiple corroborating reports to provide a comprehensive analysis of the risk, who is affected, and actionable steps to mitigate exposure in 2026.

 Read alert